 Section 2.
 Should either Party believe that the other has committed an Unfair Labor Practice (ULP) as defined in the FLRA, that Party shall serve notice of the alleged violation of the Act upon the other Party.
 For the Employer, the receiving official shall be the Commanding Officer or their designee; for the Union, the receiving official shall be the Unions Representatives, or their designee.
 The Party so served shall have ten (10) calendar days from receipt of service to investigate the matter and meet with the other Party in an attempt to informally resolve the allegation.
-If the matter is not resolved after the expiration of the ten (10) calendar day timeframe may be extended by mutual agreement.
+If the matter is not resolved after the expiration of the ten (10) calendar day period, the charging Party may proceed to FLRA.
+The ten (10) calendar day timeframe may be extended by mutual agreement.

-DURATION AND CHANGE OF AGREEMENT
+ARTICLE 30 DURATION AND CHANGE OF AGREEMENT

 Section 1.
-The Agreement will become effective on the date of DOD approval or on the 31st day after execution by the parties, whichever is sooner, and remain in full force and effect for a period of thirty-six (36) months subsequent to the effective date and be automatically renewed from year to year thereafter, until modified or terminated by either party as provided for herein, or terminated on any date on which it is determined that the Union is no longer entitled to exclusive recognition.
+The Agreement will become effective on the date of DOD approval or on the 31st day after execution by the parties, whichever is sooner, and remain in full force and effect for a period of five (5) years subsequent to the effective date and be automatically renewed from year to year thereafter, until modified or terminated by either party as provided for herein, or terminated on any date on which it is determined that the Union is no longer entitled to exclusive recognition.